keithalewis/math/sum.md

 > _If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, $L$_.

-The valuation operator is determined by positive measures that only depend on the information available at each trading time.
+The valuation operator is determined by _deflators_: positive measures that only depend on the information available at each trading time.
 Ross's theory applies to all instruments, not just a bond, stock, and option that Black and Scholes [@BlaSch1973] and Merton [@Mer1973] considered.
 His insight was to realize option valuation